featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 Angular & Vue to use this library.

 ### featurehub-javascript-node-sdk
+#### 1.0.6
+- Fix to the SSE client to prevent excess of connections to the server.
 #### 1.0.5
-- Tracking the changes in the javascript-client-sdk
+- Fix an issue with the polling client
 #### 1.0.4
 - Documentation updates
 #### 1.0.3